Contact me: firstname.lastname@example.org

 Agent: Deirdre Mullane, Mullane Literary Associates

 Award winning writer of nonfiction, my latest book is How to Travel with Your Demons, and latest anthology is Credo.
 I’m the Project Editor for Angel’s Flight* literary west, and I also curate and produce salons.
 More about that later.

 I also write, edit, and create content for digital media companies/publications.
 My wheelhouse is pop culture, feminism, health, business, and tech.
 One of my favorite projects is a reported piece for The Daily Beast, in collaboration with National Geographic.
-For Folks Magazine, I wrote about a lifetime of migraines. with a little Oliver Sacks for context.
-For Healthline I wrote about strength training for women.
 The Elements of Style is my Bible.
 Currently, happily employed as an in-house SEO editor.
 Styles: MLA, APA, Chicago.